☰ Menu

 Where does PHT operate prevention services?arrow icon

-PHT provides prevention and education services in 64 zip codes throughout Dallas, Austin, and Houston, Texas.
+Phoenix House Texas provides substance use prevention and mental health education services primarily throughout Dallas, Austin, and Houston, Texas.

 How do I talk to my teen about substance use?arrow icon